O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 After USCIS reviews the submitted petition, you’ll receive a Form I-797 approval notice confirming your O-1 petition has been approved, or a Request for Evidence (RFE) asking for additional documentation before a final decision can be made.

-• If you’re outside the U.S., you’ll need to apply for an O-1 visa stamp at a U.S. embassy or consulate.
-As of Sept.
-2025, O-1 and other nonimmigrant visa categories generally require in-person interviews.
-There are limited exceptions.
+• If you’re outside the U.S., you’ll need to apply for an O-1 visa stamp and schedule an interview at a U.S. embassy or consulate.
 Consular appointment availability varies by location and can add several weeks to your timeline.

 • If you’re already in the U.S. in valid nonimmigrant status, you can request a change of status to O-1 when filing Form I-129.
 This is processed together with the petition, and you don’t need to leave the country or get a visa stamp (though you would need one if you travel abroad before it’s approved).